-Bachelor of Arts in Comparative and World Literature SF Scholars Roadmaps
+Comparative and World Literature BA + MA SF Scholars Roadmap

 The San Francisco State Scholars program provides undergraduate students with an accelerated pathway to a graduate degree.
 Students in this program pursue a bachelor’s and master’s degree simultaneously.
 This program allows students to earn graduate credit while in their junior and/or senior year, reducing the number of semesters required for completion of a master’s degree.